stardist/stardist/README.md

 ## Usage

-We provide several Jupyter [notebooks](https://github.com/mpicbg-csbd/stardist/tree/master/examples) that illustrate how this package can be used.
+We provide example workflows for 2D and 3D via Jupyter [notebooks](https://github.com/mpicbg-csbd/stardist/tree/master/examples) that illustrate how this package can be used.

 ![](https://github.com/mpicbg-csbd/stardist/raw/master/images/example_steps.png)